1711-Games/LGNC-Swift/Sources/LGNCore/README.md

 }
 ```

-Then you try to init the config. `main.swift` is not the worst place for it, as it doesn't require `try` calls to be wrapped into `do catch`:
+Then you try to init the config. `main.swift` is not the worst place for it, as it doesn't require `try` calls to be wrapped with `do catch`:

 ```swift
 let config = try LGNCore.Config<ConfigKeys>(